|

 Marked by it's tightly fitted jacket, high "pinched" waist and narrow shoulders, the conservative suit cut a thin silhouette - hardly the look of the American businessman as we've come to know him.

-These high end mens suits are the ones you will often see well dressed men sporting in the pages of the latest men's fashion magazines, in the movies and on television.
+These high end mens suits are the ones you will often see well dressed men wearing in the pages of the latest men's fashion magazines, in the movies and on television.

-Follow the links on this page to get more perspective on the great history of mens suits and how the classical styles of the past are still reflected in today's fashion.
+Follow the links on this page to get more perspective on the history of suits for men and how the classical styles of the past are still reflected in modern fashion.

 Or read much more about the Beautiful Fashions of the 1920's